 AEO: answer engine optimization

 AEO is a subset of SEO focused on getting your content pulled out as a direct answer.
-Think featured snippets, voice search results, the position-zero spot.
+Featured snippets and the position-zero result are the classic examples.
 If you’ve ever optimized for FAQ-style content, you’ve already done AEO.
 The strategy is structuring content so search engines can lift a clean answer out of it without sending the user anywhere.

 GEO: generative engine optimization